Deep RL Needs Deep Behavior Analysis: Exploring Implicit Planning by Model-Free Agents in Open-Ended Environments: Results

 \subsection{Emergence of Behavioral Competencies Over Training}

 To examine how agent behavior evolves during training, we analyzed performance metrics and behavioral patterns across episodes.
 We find that ForageWorld supports staged learning: agents shift from undirected exploration to structured, goal-aligned strategies—transitions only partially visible in standard reward curves.
 These patterns suggest temporally organized skill acquisition.
 To test this, we tracked how different behaviors emerged and stabilized over the course of training.
 We used a panel of behavioral metrics to characterize the timeline of skill acquisition and identify which behaviors drove early versus late performance gains (\autoref{fig:Fig3LH}, \autoref{fig:Fig3LHcrossent}).

 Early in training, PPO-RNN agents exhibited a ``fishing'' strategy—remaining stationary near the origin for extended periods.
-Around 20{,}000 PPO iterations, agents underwent an abrupt shift in behavior across multiple metrics.
+After approximately 20{,}000 training iterations, agents underwent an abrupt shift in behavior across multiple metrics.
 This transition included longer-distance travel during both early exploration and later revisitation, more strategic trade-offs between water and food collection, a sharp increase in tool-making frequency, and the emergence of gradual gains in predator defense.
-This shift marks the emergence of higher-level strategy layers in the training process.
+This shift marks the emergence of higher-level strategies in the training process.

 To evaluate the contribution of specific components of the environment and model, we compared our PPO-RNN baseline to several variants with targeted objectives or capacities removed.
 One key ablation altered the agent’s field of view (FOV) to include only the forward grid rows, rather than the default Craftax FOV of a 9×11 rectangle centered on the agent.
 This change increased the need for information-seeking behavior and more closely resembled animal vision, which is predominantly front-facing.
 We found that front-FOV agents explored farther earlier in training and often engaged in more localized, dense search patterns (\autoref{fig:Fig1frontFOV}, \autoref{fig:Fig3LHfrontFOV}).
+We also trained a different DRL objective, an off-policy RL architecture called parallelized Q-network (PQN) \citep{gallici2024simplifying} (\autoref{pqn}).
+PQN-LSTM models performed comparably to the PPO-GRU baseline \autoref{fig:pqn_performance}, and with overall similar learning histories and pathing (\autoref{fig:pqn_lh}, \autoref{fig:pqn_paths}), but with the noticeable behavioral differences of much lower rates of predator killing (i.e. reducing predator HP to 0) (\autoref{fig:pqn_lh}).
+Thus, PPO-GRU seems to converge to a predator fighting strategy, while PQN-LSTM converges to predator evasion.